Damgam/Damgam/README.md

-### I have no idea what i'm doing but it works... everytime. 👋
+### I have no idea what i'm doing but it works... most of the time. 👋

 <div>
   <a href="https://github.com/Damgam">